Dualcon/Ionic-2-Community-tutorial/README.md

 Let's code!

-# Create the Ionic 2 project.
+# Create a Ionic 2 project.

 ## 1. Create a blank project.